 - Soak the cashews and macadamia nuts for 6-8 hours in water.

-- Make the condensed milk by boiling the can of coconut milk and syrup at medium heat for about 30 minutes.
-You should be left with about ¾ cup of condensed milk.
+- Boil the can of coconut milk and honey/maple syrup at medium heat for about 30 minutes.
+You should be left with about ¾ cup of condensed coconut milk.
 Let cool completely.

 - In a food processor, combine the soaked cashews and Key Lime juice and pulse until creamy and smooth.